CityU-AIM-Group/SCAN/README.md

 By [Wuyang Li](https://wymancv.github.io/wuyang.github.io/)

-## 2022/03/08/ News!

-Welcome to follow our new work [SIGMA](https://github.com/CityU-AIM-Group/SIGMA), which is a comprehensive upgrade of this work (SCAN).
+[2022/03/08/] Welcome to follow our new work [SIGMA](https://github.com/CityU-AIM-Group/SIGMA), which is a comprehensive upgrade of this work (SCAN).

 ## Installation